ArashPartow/exprtk/readme.txt

 In  the case  where  there  is no  final else  statement and  the flow through the conditional  arrives at this  final point, the  same rules apply to this form of if-statement as to the previous.
-That is a quiet NaN will be  returned as the  result of the  if-statement.
+That is a quiet NaN shall be returned as the  result of the  if-statement.
 Furthermore the same requirements of  terminating the statement with  a semi-colon apply.